cluoma/Pico2Maple-fw/CONTROLLER_LAYOUTS.md

 This feature currently requires an SD card attached to the device to load a mapping.
 However, once the custom layout is loaded, the SD card is no longer needed.
 A current goal is to find a convenient solution to load custom layouts without the need for an SD card.
 If you have suggestions, feel free to reach out.

+A custom layout can be activated by pressing SELECT+DPAD_RIGHT.

 ## The Remapping File

 ### File Location